 - Our offices are open, but closed to walk-in visits until further notice.
 Staff will meet with tenants by appointment.

 - Community rooms, recreation rooms and amenity spaces are closed to social gatherings.
 Food programs delivered by agencies will continue to operate.

-- Laundry rooms remain open and will be cleaned several times a day.
+- Laundry rooms remain open and will be cleaned frequently.

 TCHC is also taking the following measures in our communities.

-- We are cleaning and disinfecting our buildings three times daily, seven days a week, with a focus on common areas and all frequently touched surfaces.
+- We are frequently cleaning and disinfecting our buildings, with a focus on common areas and all frequently touched surfaces.

 - We are advising people not to visit our buildings if they have returned from travel outside Canada or have respiratory illness, cough, fever or trouble breathing.

 Coronaviruses are a large family of viruses that circulate in animals, including humans, and may cause illness in them.
 Human coronaviruses are common and can range from mild illnesses, such as the common cold, to severe illnesses such as Severe Acute Respiratory Syndrome Coronavirus (SARS CoV) and Middle East Respiratory Syndrome Coronavirus (MERS CoV).